marwahaha/djangocms-carousel/README.rst

 Usage
 =====

 Add a `Carousel` plugin to one of your placeholders.
-You can then add abritrary child plugins which will be displayed as carousel items.
+You can then add arbitrary child plugins which will be displayed as carousel items.

 A `Carousel Caption` plugin is also provided.